javmurillo/mango-shop/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.
+The following command launches the test runner in the interactive watch mode.

 ### `npm run build`